Soos Creek

-Soos Creek is a creek located in King County, Washington, which drains into the Green River which ends in the Puget Sound.
+Soos Creek is a creek located in King County, Washington, United States, which drains into the Green River which ends in the Puget Sound.
 The upper part of the creek is divided into Big Soos Creek and Little Soos Creek, which join together near State Route 516 in Covington.
 Big Soos originates from small ponds located in Cascade-Fairwood, while Little Soos originates from the Lake Youngs reservoir.

 A salmon hatchery is located on the creek near its mouth east of Auburn.

 Recreation

 Big Soos Creek is joined by the Soos Creek Trail, a paved recreational trail that is about 5.9 mi long.